real-logic/aeron/aeron-archive/README.md

 Persisted Format
 =====
-The Archiver is backed by 3 file types, all of which are expected to reside in the __archiveDir__.
+The Archiver is backed by 2 file types, all of which are expected to reside in the __archiveDir__.

  -  **Catalog (one per archive):** The catalog contains fixed length (4k) records of recording descriptors.
 The descriptors can be queried as described above.
-Each descriptor is 4k aligned, and the __recordingId__ is a simple sequence, which means lookup is a straight dead reckoning operation.
-See the codec fo full descriptor details.
+Each descriptor entry is 4k aligned, and as the __recordingId__ is a simple sequence, this means lookup is a dead reckoning operation.
- - **Recording Metadata (one per recorded stream):** This is a duplicate of the data kept in the catalog, but the file is memory mapped and updated on the go while recording.
+ Each entry has a frame (32b) followed by the RecordingDescriptor, the frame contains the encoded length of the RecordingDescriptor.
+ See the codec for full descriptor details.

  - **Recording Segment Data (many per recorded stream):** This is where the recorded data is kept.

- Usage
- ===
+ Recording segments follow the naming convention of: __<recordingId>.<segmentIndex>.rec__ The Archiver copies data as is from the recorded Image.
+As such the files follow the same convention as Aeron data streams.
+Data starts at __startPosition__, which translates into the offset __startPosition % termBufferLength__ in the first segment file.
+From there one can read fragments as described by the DataFragmentHeader up to the __stopPosition__.